 Because of its size and extensive facilities, Temple Rome is able to offer a broad array of courses to students from any number of academic backgrounds.
-Courses are available in the following departments: Anthropology, Architecture, Art History, Classics, Economics, English, History, International Business, Italian Language, Italian Literature, Marketing, Painting, Photography, Political Science, Psychology, Printmaking, Sculpture, Sociology, Urban Studies.
+Courses are available in the following departments: Advertising, Anthropology, Architecture, Art (Painting, Drawing, Photography, Printmaking, Sculpture, Digital Drawing), Art History, Biology, Business Administration, Chemistry, Communication, Computer Science, Criminal Justice, Engineering, Classics, Economics, Education and Human Development, English, Economics, Environmental Studies, Gender/Sexuality and Women's Studies, Global Studies, Graphic Arts and Design, Film and Media Arts, Finance, History, International Business, Italian Language, Italian Literature, Management, Marketing, Mathematics, Political Science, Psychology, Public Health, Public Relations, Science and Technology, Sculpture, Sociology, Sport, Tourism and Hospitality Management, Urban Studies.
 All courses are subject to the same guidelines, policies and approval processes as courses on Temple’s Main Campus.
 View a complete list of courses available at Temple Rome on the Education Abroad website.

 Founded on guiding principles of interdisciplinary study and research, the curriculum at Temple Rome allows for flexibility and creating connections beyond what is available to many students on their home campuses.
 As Italy itself evolves within the global context, so does Temple Rome’s curriculum.
 The academic structure at Temple Rome offers students the chance to gain perspective on the historical layers that make up and support this modern, contemporary city facing opportunities and challenges with impact around the world.